-Bob reached out to Sysdyne as soon as he learned about iStradaView, Sysdyne’s collaboration platform that offers free access to paperless tickets to all stakeholders, concrete suppliers, contractors and inspectors.
-The iStradaView dashboard included in the package, also allows users to track concrete orders and deliveries in real time.
-The setup is simple and easy and and it works with the majority of dispatch and batch systems available on the market.
+Bob reached out to Sysdyne as soon as he learned about iStradaView, Sysdyne’s collaboration platform that offers free access to paperless tickets to all stakeholders, concrete suppliers, contractors, and inspectors.
+The iStradaView dashboard included in the package, also allows users to track concrete orders and deliveries in real-time.
+The setup is simple and easy and it works with the majority of dispatch and batch systems available on the market.

 Very soon iStradaView was implemented free of charge in conjunction with Carrara’s existing dispatch and batch systems.
 Since implementing iStradaView, Carrara no longer needs to manage paper tickets or take pictures of batch weights to send to the DOT inspector, everything is done online!
 With iStradaView, producers can send PDF copies of the actual ticket by email or simply grant access to inspectors and contractors to download the information directly from the App.
 It has saved tremendous time and cut costs significantly.

 Even though the iStradaView offer is free, Bob found it further advanced and more complete when compared with the platform he was using previously.
 Bob was particularly impressed by iStradaView’s dynamic mobile dashboard with key performance indicators (KPIs).
-It uses user friendly graphs to display yardage ordered, delivered, and poured that allows him to analyze job performance in real time!
+It uses user-friendly graphs to display yardage ordered, delivered, and poured that allows him to analyze job performance in real-time!
 The order information is detailed and easy to use and customers can accept and reject loads as proof of delivery.
-Other benefits using iStradaView includes the ability to collaborate and share information with project stakeholders online.
+Other benefits of using iStradaView include the ability to collaborate and share information with project stakeholders online.